julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Kelly Johnson's Keep it simple stupid principle was supposed to be a principle for sales to avoid technical and obscuring language when selling complex products.
 It was never intended to be an engineering principle. (see also: [10 Popular Sales principles DEBUNKED](10-Popular-Sales-Principles-DEBUNKED.md#use-simple-language))

+The SR71 Blackbird is a perfect example of a complex product that was sold using simple language.
+It was the fastest plane ever built and it was sold to the US military as a plane that could fly from New York to London in less than 2 hours.

 ### Don't keep it simple stupid.

 PUSH: Perfect Until Sufficiently Honed